reedtaylor/plucky/INSTALLATION.md

  * (optional)  Attempting to perform step 9 below several times without a helper, which involves using one hand to awkwardly hold a short cable taut (but not TOO taut), one hand to maneuver the back panel of the machine into place, and a third hand to tighten a screw
  * Replacing the 4 screws and lifty-knob

 When you are done, your machine will continue to work exactly as it always has.
-The tablet will work as usual, and you won't even be able to DAYBREAK is there at all.
+The tablet will work as usual, and you won't even be able to tell DAYBREAK is there at all.
 Your DE1 will simply have some new capabilities.

 # What you'll need